 How it’s done

-As with all bariatric surgeries performed at Valley Care Clinics, our sleeve gastrectomy procedures are minimally invasive.
+Sleeve gastrectomy procedures are minimally invasive.
 Surgeons will make a few small incisions in the abdomen and insert special surgical tools and a miniature camera.
-The camera allows the surgeon to see inside the body in detail, as opposed to making a large incision in the skin.
+The camera enables the surgeon to see inside the body in detail, as opposed to making a large incision in the skin.

 The surgeon uses the tools to cut the stomach vertically into two sections, removing the larger section.
 Then, they will staple the remaining stomach shut, creating a sleeve or tube shape.
 Unlike gastric bypass, there is no surgery needed on the small intestine and food will progress naturally through the digestive system.

-What are the advantages to laparoscopic sleeve gastrectomy?
+What are the advantages to the Laparoscopic Sleeve Gastrectomy?

 Surgeons remove the part of the stomach that is the main producer of hunger hormones.
 Once it’s gone, you’ll feel hungry less often.
 A subdued appetite combined with a smaller stomach will help you lose weight.
 Most patients can expect to lose 60 to 80 percent of excess body weight over one to two years after the procedure.
 Compared to gastric bypass surgery, the procedure itself is simple because the intestines are not detached or rerouted.
-You are also able to absorb the full amount of nutrients and minerals the body needs from the food you eat.
+Although the stomach size has decreased, you are still able to absorb nutrients and minerals the body needs from the foods you eat.
 In most cases, laparoscopic sleeve gastrectomy surgery can also cure obesity-related diseases such as diabetes, hypertension or sleep apnea.

 The minimally invasive nature of this procedure can result in a variety of other benefits including: